Dr Sujata Singh

 The Practice Manager is responsible for the day to day management of the Practice and will deal with any problems or queries concerning the Practice.
 She will be happy to hear your comments, good or bad regarding the service provided by any member of the Practice.
 If you wish to remain anonymous your comments will still be appreciated and these can be left at reception in a sealed envelope marked for the Practice Manager.

-Practice Nurses - Emma Land and Sarah Cairns
+Advanced Practice Nurses - Clinical Lead Sister Emma Land and Sister Sarah Cairns

 Emily and Samantha